 A new front door design can transform the exterior palette of your home by complementing its design.
 And if you’re looking for ways to increase your home’s value, a new door can add thousands to your sale price.

-Here are a few more reasons to consider adding a pop of color with your entry door:
+Here are a few more reasons to consider adding a pop of color to your entry door.

 Choosing a Color

 When it comes to front door color design, the sky's the limit if your neighborhood association has no restrictions.
 However, if you live in an area where an HOA imposes certain restrictions on home exterior paint design, it’s important to find out if any front door colors are disallowed.

 Consider Your Home’s Exteriors as a Whole

 Next, take a look around your home’s exterior.
 If you’re starting fresh with new siding, your options will be wide open.

 However, if you’re only replacing your entry door, you’ll want to consider your existing home exterior colors and trim.
 Your door doesn’t have to match your siding’s primary or trim colors.
 But you may want to make sure it doesn’t obviously clash with existing details like stained pavement.

 You should also consider how well-lit your front entrance is and balance this effect with your door.
 If your front entrance gets plenty of natural light, you may need a bolder hue to help your door pop.

 On the other hand, a darker door would blend into a darker porch that isn’t naturally flooded with light.
 In this case, you might consider going with a lighter door shade.

 Finally, if you’re using your door as an accent color, you’ll want to go with a different shade from your home exterior trim.